iam-avinash-jagtap/Trip-Mitra-Aj/README.md

 ```

 That’s it ✅
-No build.
-No source code required.
+Your application is live.

 ---

 ## 🧠 What `docker-compose.yml` Creates

-When you run `docker-compose up -d`, it automatically creates:
+When executed, Docker Compose automatically creates:

 ### 🔹 Containers